mxcl/YOLOKit/README.markdown

 enumeration (practically) demands chaining.
 So we figured out how to do it with dot-notation.
 You’re welcome.

+We have also tried to add iOS/Objective-C niceties, and additional function to make up for various shortcomings.

 ###NSArray.map()
 ```objc
 id rv = @[@1, @2, @3, @4].map(^(NSNumber *n){